LTU-CEG/mav_power_protection/README.md

 Currently the design parameters are:

-* Over voltage level: 18V
+* Over voltage level: 18.7V
-* Under voltage level: 5V
+* Under voltage level: 3.9V
 * Inrush current limitation: 500 mA

+The output capacitor can be freely chosen in the range of 100 uF or more, but an standard electrolytic capacitor is recommended.

 ---